 For me, a San Francisco Bay Area local, social and environmental advocacy is deeply personal.
 I have a strong sense of place shaped by my region’s majestic setting before California’s interior waterways and the vast Pacific Ocean.
 Raised in an expatriate Bengali family, I developed a checkered identity and a knack to challenge dominant narratives of our world and society at an early age.
 My thirst for equity and justice came of age when I entered higher education and was introduced to its inspiring communities of organizers, their tireless work, and of others around the greater Bay Area.
 An advocate of many trades, I campaigned for fossil fuel divestment in the halls of San Francisco State University, and actively organize to draw awareness to climate and environmental justice issues in my ancestral South Asia, and along the refinery corridor of the Northeast San Francisco Bay, where my hometown of Benicia, CA resides.
 A storyteller at heart, I have written for the Earth Island Journal, and have performed writing, communications, and social media outreach roles for Sacred Fire Foundation, Turtle Island Restoration Network, Bioneers, and Save The Bay.
-I am currently pursuing a masters degree at Humboldt State University, where my thesis research focuses on the social movements to protect Bangladesh’s transboundary rivers and ways to build regional cooperation and watershed democracy in South Asia.
+I recently graduated from the Environment and Community M.A. program at Humboldt State University, where my thesis research focused on the social movements to protect Bangladesh’s transboundary rivers and ways to build regional cooperation and watershed democracy in South Asia.

 - College & Major:

 - San Francisco State University, B.A., Environmental Studies (Environmental Sustainability and Social Justice), 2014

-- Humboldt State University, M.A.
-Candidate, Environment and Community, expected graduation 2019
+- Humboldt State University, M.A., Social Science, Environment and Community, 2020

 - Past CSSC roles: Fossil Fuel Divestment Convergence Organizer (2014)